Congratulations on your decision to embark on your MBA journey.

 - You will be asked to share your contact information, academic background, test scores (if applicable for your program), and professional background.

-- If you have not taken the GMAT or GRE tests yet, you can proceed to the next steps, however, make sure to book an appointment with our graduate office before the application deadline to ensure your application will be complete.
+- If you have not taken the GMAT, GRE (for a program in English) or TAGE MAGE (for a program in French) tests yet, you can proceed to the next steps, however, make sure to book an appointment with our graduate office before the application deadline to ensure your application will be complete.

-- Upon completing your GMAT or GRE, your test scores will be sent to the Telfer School of Management by your testing centre and added to your application file.
+- Upon completing your GMAT, GRE or TAGE MAGE, your test scores will be sent to the Telfer School of Management by your testing centre and added to your application file.

 Make sure the information you have entered is correct, and that your personal documents have successfully uploaded into the portal.